 Health and Safety

 The health and safety of our volunteers is important to us.
 The trapping and baiting techniques we use in Kaipātiki are relatively simple and easy for anyone to do.
-However it is important to learn how to safely set and unset, or use poison substances responsibly and keep yourself safe.
+It is important, however, to learn how to use pest devices or poisons responsibly and safely.

 Before undertaking your work, please read our policy documents that will help keep you safe: